 The Steam Cloud allows games and the platform to utilize cloud storage hosted by Steam.
 Games can utilize Steam Cloud for storage of many different types of data, including game settings, save games, profile stats and other user-specific bits.
-Many Steam client settings are also saved via the cloud, including categories, friend nicknames and anything changed via the Steam client Settings menu.
+Many Steam client settings are also saved via the cloud, including collections, friend nicknames and anything changed via the Steam client Settings menu.
 These settings will persist on an account regardless of which machine it is logged into, as the settings are pulled from the cloud upon login.

 Because of the automated nature of cloud synchronization, Steam Support has a limited ability to address issues with the cloud.
 If any saves or other data have been lost, it is not likely that we will be able to recover them.
 It is for this reason that we encourage users to make sure they understand behaviors that can affect the cloud, so that when they are encountered, the loss of data can potentially be avoided.

 Developers are able to completely customize how The Steam Cloud is used for their games, including which user files are uploaded.

 The Steam Storepage will show a Steam Cloud logo in the upper right if a game uses the Steam Cloud.
 But, you may need to work with the developer or the community to determine exactly which files or settings are integrated.

 The Steam Cloud can be toggled for individual games, or as a global Steam setting for all games.
 When Steam Cloud functionality of a game is disabled, all progress that would normally be saved via the cloud will only be saved locally on the machine where the progress was made.